cloudquery/cloudquery/website/pages/how-to-guides/creating-cross-project-service-accounts-in-gcp.md

 <HowToGuideHeader/>

+In this guide we will show you how to create one service account in GCP that can access multiple projects either under the same organization/account or even completely different accounts (for AWS users this is the GCP's assume role equivalent).

+## Introduction

 In Google Cloud Platform (GCP) it is common to have multiple projects for different environments (like `dev`, `staging`, `prod`, `prod-team1`, etc.).
 It is also a common use-case to have one set of credentials (service account) to access multiple accounts, For example:

 - **Auditing:** one service account with read-only access to all projects
 - **Multi-project access/communication:** one service in one project might need access/communicate to other services in different projects.

-In this tutorial we will show you how to create one service account in GCP that can access multiple projects either under the same organization/account or even completely different accounts (for AWS users this is the GCP's assume role equivalent).

-## How do you set up a Service Account in GCP?
+## Walkthrough

+### Step 1: Service Account Creation

 Assuming you’ve got your project setup (we are going to use Project A & Project B to test all this), you’ll want to navigate to Project A and then do the following steps: